Skip to contents

 Details

 Trellis (or lattice) functions were added to vegan mostly in 2008 to 2009.
 In that time they were the only alternative of the kind, but now there are better, more versatile and more user-friendly alternatives, mainly in ggplot2.
-The lattice functions will be removed from vegan as soon as we can propose better modern alternatives.
+CRAN package ggvegan provides modern alternatives to most lattice functions in vegan.
+The lattice functions in vegan will be deprecated as soon ggvegan provides a ggplot2 alternative.
+The deprecated functions will be defunct in the next major release of vegan.

 The following functions are currently deprecated: